Psionic-Sorcerer/github_tutorial/tutorial.md

 ## Review Pull Requests and Merge Branches

-3. Each of the other teammates should do the following:
-a.
-b.
-c.
-d.
-e.
-f.	s
-g.
-h.
-i.
-4. All team members should participate on a Zoom call where the team member who owns the repository reviews and approves the pull requests.
+All team members should participate in a Zoom call where the team member who owns the repository reviews and approves the pull requests using these steps for the pul request from each team member.

-a.
-Click on Pull requests in the menu at the top of the web repo page
+- Click on Pull requests in the menu at the top of the web repo page
+- xxx image
-b.
-Click on the pull request to see details
+-	Click on the pull request to see details
+-	xxx image
-c.
-Click on Files Changed to see revisions
+-	Click on Files Changed to see revisions
+-	xxx image
-d.
-Click back to Conversation
+-	Click back to Conversation
+-	xxx image
-e.
-Click on Merge Pull Request
+-	Click on Merge Pull Request
+-	xxx image
-f.
-Click on Confirm Merge
+-	Click on Confirm Merge
+-	xxx image
-g.
-Click on Delete Branch
+-	Click on Delete Branch
-h.
+-	xxx image